pranshul777/netflix_gpt/README.md

 #15
 used TMDB API for data
 #16
+used redux to store movies data
+#17
 built main video component
-#17
+#18
 built video recommendation section
-#18
+#19
+built movie card
+#20
 designed the page
+#21
+created new page "Gpt Search", provide routing
+#22
+design the new page
+#23
+implemented MULTILINGUAL support in new page